12 Licences and Permits Needed to Open a Food Truck

 How Much Does Food Hygiene Training Cost?

-If you plan to serve alcoholic beverages, you will need to apply for an alcohol licence.
+If you plan to serve alcoholic beverages, you will need to apply for a liquor licence.
 As a business that wants to sell alcohol on their premises, you will need to apply for a Premises Licence.
 In addition, employees who will be responsible for the sale of alcohol will need to hold a Personal Licence.

 10. Mobile Trading Licence